nasa-jpl/ION-DTN/gh-pages/docs/ION-Monitoring-Guide.md

 3. If it grows continuously without dropping, investigate recent code changes
 4. Use trace mode with verbose output to see exactly what's being allocated
 5. Check ion.log for "unfreed" allocation reports when the trace ends

+### Detecting Fragmentation with sdrwatch

+Fragmentation is a different failure mode from a leak: total free space looks healthy, but no individual free block is big enough to satisfy the next request.
+Long-running ION nodes that allocate and free objects of widely varying sizes can drift into a state where allocation requests fail despite gigabytes of nominal headroom.
+The `largest free blk` and `frag index` fields surface this directly.

+**Healthy heap:**
+- `frag index` is low (typically under ~30% in steady state)
+- `largest free blk` is comparable in magnitude to `total avbl` for the large pool
+- Bundle creation and forwarding proceed without "Can't allocate heap space" errors

+**Fragmented heap (symptoms):**
+- `frag index` climbs over time and stays elevated (often 70-95% for severely fragmented allocators)
+- `largest free blk` shrinks while `large pool total avbl` stays roughly constant
+- ion.log shows allocation failures even though `total now in use` is well below `total heap size`
+- The failures correlate with larger-than-typical bundle payloads, not with overall load

+**How to investigate:**
+1. Run `sdrwatch ion -t 60 60` for an hour and capture the trend in `largest free blk` and `frag index` to ion.log.
+2. If `frag index` is trending up while `total now in use` is stable, the workload is fragmenting the heap without leaking.
+The next allocation failure will likely be for a block in the same size class that previously succeeded.
+3. Examine the BP and ZCO occupancy: a workload of mixed-size payloads with mismatched alloc/free order is the most common trigger.
+4. Mitigations to consider, in order of cost:
+   - Reduce churn by batching small allocations into larger compound objects where the application permits.
+   - Raise the large-pool search limit via `ionadmin`'s `m search <N>` command (e.g. `m search 8`) so the allocator looks deeper into each free-list bucket before escalating to a larger block.
+The default is 0, which means the allocator only checks the head block of the matching bucket and otherwise jumps straight to a higher bucket.
+Setting `N` to 4-16 typically reduces failed-allocation rates under fragmented workloads at the cost of a few extra pointer dereferences per allocation.
+The setting is per-session and must be reapplied after each ION restart.
+   - Increase total heap size so the unassigned gap can absorb fragmented requests indefinitely.
+   - Restart the node if a controlled outage window is available; the SDR rebuilds with all free space contiguous.

 ## psmwatch - PSM Memory Monitoring